Navigating the Noise about Ultra Processed Foods, the Healthy Way

 • sausages, burgers, hot dogs and nuggets

-But these nutrient-rich UPFs might make you look again:
+But these UPFs might make you look again:

 • store-bought bread, yes even that from the local artisan baker